Xavier-Maruff/polaris/README.md

   Some(t)
 }

-//The monad binding will early return the Error type, so we can change the Ok type fn result_example(arg: Result(Int, String)) -> Result(String, String) {
+//The monad binding will early return the Error type, so we are free to change the Ok type fn result_example(arg: Result(Int, String)) -> Result(String, String) {
   let t = arg? |> int.to_string
   Ok(t)